Atomic gardening: Methodology

-Gamma gardens were typically five acres in size, and were arranged in a circular pattern with a retractable radiation source in the middle.
+Gamma gardens were typically five acres (two hectares) in size, and were arranged in a circular pattern with a retractable radiation source in the middle.
 Plants were usually laid out like slices of a pie, stemming from the central radiation source; this pattern produced a range of radiation doses over the radius from the center.
 Radioactive bombardment would take place for around twenty hours, after which scientists wearing protective equipment would enter the garden and assess the results.
 The plants nearest the center usually died, while the ones further out often featured "tumors and other growth abnormalities".
 Beyond these were the plants of interest, with a higher than usual range of mutations, though not to the damaging extent of those closer to the radiation source.
 These gamma gardens have continued to operate on largely the same designs as those conceived in the 1950s.

 Research into the potential benefits of atomic gardening has continued, most notably through a joint operation between the International Atomic Energy Agency and the U.N.'s Food and Agriculture Organization.
 Japan's Institute of Radiation Breeding is well-known for its modern-day usage of atomic gardening techniques.

 Cultural significance

 The popularity of atomic gardening coincided with a postwar society seeking to put newly discovered atomic energy to use.
-Many scientists and members of the public believed that atomic energy could be harnessed to address a great number of worldwide issues, including famine and energy shortages, leading them to embrace the new atomic era.
+Many scientists and the public believed that atomic energy could be harnessed to address numerous worldwide issues, including famine and energy shortages, leading them to embrace the new atomic era.
 Some scientists that had worked on the military application of atomic energy in the past invested in or sponsored programs dedicated to bringing more peaceful applications of atomic energy to the public domain, and this included atomic gardening.
 As public skepticism of atomic energy grew, and as nuclear arsenals continued to increase in size across the globe, atomic gardening fell out of favor, along with other Atoms for Peace initiatives.